saibotsivad/mrln/README.md

 After you run `npm install` or `npm ci` the symlinks will get created.

+> Note: see toward the end of this document for automatic `jsconfig.json` file updates.
+These are not required, but can make your IDE experience nicer.

 ## Example

 Look in the [example folder](https://github.com/saibotsivad/mrln/tree/main/demo) for a sample monorepo setup.